PRX/docs.prx.org/Best-Practices.md

 - Author makes changes or answers questions
 - When both are satisfied, Reviewer merges changes, and deletes branch

+### Upgrades

+Gems should be added and updated as needed as part of authoring a PR.

+In general, larger updates, such as to Rails, should be made as their own PRs.

 ## Testing

 All code is expected to have tests, and to have appropriate coverage.